rieske/event-sourced-account/README.md

 ### Running

-The service can be spawned in a minimal production-like environment using `docker-compose`.
+The service can be spawned in a minimal production-like environment using `docker compose`.
 The environment consists of two service instances packaged in a docker container, connected to a Postgres container, and exposed via Envoy Proxy.
 A minimal monitoring setup is available, as well.